morinted/art_of_chording/docs/multistroke/prefixes-and-suffixes.md

 Clearly, it's not easy to predict exactly where syllables like "out" will be used.
 They can come at the beginning of a word, at the end, and they can even *be* the word we're trying to write.
 Notice that **a**, **out**, and **on** are all their own root words, *as well as* prefixes and suffixes.

-## The Importance of Prefixes and Suffixes
+## The importance of prefixes and suffixes

 Prefixes and suffixes are a critically important part of steno theory that often get overlooked by learners.
 I will say this as flatly as possible: **prefixes and suffixes are invaluable in having a flexible dictionary.**